-“We know that often, the greatest reason why somebody doesn’t talk to another person is just stigma.
+“We know that, often, the greatest reason why somebody doesn’t to another person is just stigma.
 When you remove the human, you remove the stigma entirely.”

-Productivity.
-Chatbots provide the assistance or access to information quickly and efficiently.
+Chatbots provide assistance or access to information quickly and efficiently.

 The Value of Chatbots

-Cutsey responses isn’t what makes a chatbot successful.
-Understanding the visitor’s/customer’s needs is.
+Cutsey responses, however, don’t make a chatbot successful.
+Understanding the visitor’s/customer’s needs does.

 “Businesses that take people’s messaging behaviors and preferences into account are the ones that tend to see the most success.”

-Additionally, a bots UI is standard, so there will be no new UI to learn.
+Additionally, a bots’ user interface (UI) is standard, so there will be no new UI to learn.
 First time users can get immediate value and solve their problems more quickly.

-Depending on how the bot in question is created, we can divide chatbotst into two groups: working in accordance with pre-set commands (simple chatbot) and intuitive (smart or advanced chatbot).
+Depending on how the bot in question is created, we can divide chatbots into two groups: working in accordance with pre-set commands (simple chatbot) and intuitive (smart or advanced chatbot).